-- The default Publisher or Administrator role, or an equivalent custom role to add data, create visualizations, and use spatial analytics. - · Level 2 user account - · An Insights license assigned to the user.
+- The default Publisher or Administrator role, or an equivalent custom role to add data, create visualizations, and use spatial analytics. - Insights Analyst, Creator, or GIS Professional user type - An Insights license assigned to the user.
+The Insights Analyst user type has an Insights license included.